csci479/csci479.github.io/index1.md

   - 8.24: What do we want to get out of this course? _See Google Classroom_
   - 8.26: Rapid-fire assessment
   - 8.29: How do we form a good team?
-  - 9.02: How do we ensurey a healthy, productive team?
+  - 9.02: How do we ensure a healthy, productive team?
   - _Upcoming topics: technical writing, ethics & social impact, code reviewing & reliability_

   <!-- - 8.26: [Rapid-fire assessment](prompts/projectassess)